snoopy2k14/dl-backend-technical-interview/README.md

 To Create a Beer
 beerapi/v1/create

-To Get a random beer
+To Get a random beer (Currently there are 50 beers added, so random only works upto 50) beerapi/v1/beer/random
-beerapi/v1/beer/random